-Neither Knowledge Management or Organizational Learning is Information Management (IM) or Content Management (CM).
-IM and CM systems and tools can be considered required in large enterprises today.
+Neither Knowledge Management or Organizational Learning is Information Management (IM), Records Management (RM or RIM), or Content Management (CM).
+IM, RM and CM systems and tools are considered required in large enterprises today.
+RM is typically required for certain information.
 Experts in IM and CM are key contributors to excellent KM/OL strategies.
 But IM or CM alone are not enough in large enterprises, especially those with distributed businesses and people that use the same or similar processes to accomplish the activities of the business.

 Collecting and managing information from one or more sources and ensuring that information is distributed to users is important.
 It a core attribute of information management, and it is used by knowledge managers as an enabling tool.
 However, it alone isn't Knowledge Management or Organizational Learning.